Roffey Cricket Club

-The First XI have won the Sussex Premier League five times out of the last six seasons (2014, 2015, 2016, 2018 & 2019) and were second in 2017.
+The First XI have won the Sussex Premier League 6 times out of the last ten seasons (2014, 2015, 2016, 2018, 2019 & 2022) and were second in 2017.
 They were unbeaten in the league in the 2019 season.

-In addition, the Second XI were Division III champions and have been promoted to Division II for the 2020 season, the highest Division available to them and the Third XI were Division VIII champions and have been promoted to Division VII for the 2020 season.
+In addition, the Second XI were Division III champions and have been promoted to Division II for the 2025 season, the highest Division available to them.
+The Third XI were Division VIII champions and have been promoted to Division VII for the 2020 season.

 History

 The first known cricket match arranged under the name of Roffey was played in May 1901 against Barns Green.
 Occasional matches were held during the next three years until Roffey Cricket Club was formed in 1904.
 The inaugural meeting was held in the Norfolk Arms public house in Roffey, chaired by W. Barnham.
 In 1932 the 3.3 acre cricket field was left in trust to the people of Roffey in memory of Colonel Innes and the ground officially became the Innes Memorial Ground.

 In the mid 1970s Roffey joined the Arun Valley League, which the club went on to win five times before leaving in 1996 to participate in the Sussex Invitation League.
 In 2001, Roffey were invited to join the Sussex Cricket League.